maatthc/jgandert_qmk_modules/predictive_tap_hold/README.md

   }
   ```

-See the [Prediction Factor](#prediction-factor) section for an example of defining more user bits to bias the prediction function even more strongly.
+See the [Prediction Factor](#prediction-factor) section for an example of defining additional user bits to further bias the prediction functions.

 #### Instant Hold